JonathanSinger/Florida-Man-2017-Badge/README.md

 Watch @JonathanSinger on Twitter for room updates on Friday Party Day.
 ## Badge
 Unique custom digial badge created to support the party.

+You can still buy them in person at DEF CON!
+Contact @JonathanSinger on Twitter
 ### Tech Specs
 ESP8266 package on WEMOS D1 Mini